 by Kim and Rick Donaldson

-Kim and Rick Donaldson live on Paxton Road in Miami Township
+Kim and Rick Donaldson live in the Grailville neighborhood of Miami Township

 and the administrators they hire to ensure that funding is used efficiently to provide a quality education for our children.
 So, even though we have supported school levies in the past, we will be voting against the bond issue and tax levies on November 5th.

 When you are given a slick sales pitch and rushed to a decision, it’s usually a bad deal.
 We were first made aware of the high cost of this levy in August, less than 3 months before the vote, by means of a slick postcard.
 At a mid-September community meeting, we were given a sales pitch claiming an urgent need to act now.
 We later learned that the board had hired a consultant to help them sell their plan.
 Caveat emptor!

 It piles a laundry list of “wants” on top of a relatively small number of “needs” with no apparent regard for cost.
 The buildings most in need of repair, pre-K to grade 5, get just over half of the budget (52.4%).
 The remainder of the budget includes things like a $16M fine arts center at the high school, $10M turf athletic fields, an 8-lane track at the middle school … not exactly necessities in our opinion.
 The planning process does not appear to have seriously considered renovation as an option to address the real needs.
 We will not get a plan that addresses the school’s real needs within a reasonable budget unless we demand it.